nathanstitt/dayz/README.md

  * **dayEventHandlers** event handlers to attach on the Day element, such as onClick, onMouseOver, etc.
    * if **onClick** or **onDoubleClick** is given to dayEventHandlers, the call back will be passed two variables, the event and a `momentjs` date.
 Hours/Minutes are added to the date to reflect how far down the Y axis was clicked.
  * **display** (optional, defaults to 'month'):  One of month, week, or day.
  * **onEventClick**, **onEventDoubleClick** (optional): A function that will be called whenever an event is clicked, it's passed two variables, the event and the layout information for the event.
 The layout has an `event` subkey that includes the event itself.
  * **displayHours** (optional): defaults to 7am to 7pm or the earliest/latest event's hour.
  * **timeFormat** (optional): defaults to `ha` configures y labels time format

+Dayz applies these css classes:
+ * The reference **date** prop will have a css class "current"
+ * Days before and after that date will get "before" and "after" respectively
+ * highlighted days will be marked as "highlight" by default, or whatever is returned from the function

 ### Development